TOWARDS THE ABOLITION OF NUCLEAR WEAPONRY: A THEOLOGICAL APPROACH

 USA committed this atrocity.

-The decision was not made by any single person but by a group so
+by any single person but by a group so

 we are talking of collective motivation.
 Some of the motivation